RGZM/3dea-gen/README.md

 ## data

-To use the scripts you need 3d model in stl format and a digitized cutting edge on the 3d model in iges format.
+To use the scripts you need the 3d model in stl format and a digitized cutting edge on the 3d model in iges format.
 Examples of data can be found here .....

 ## process and methods

 Detailed explanation of the methods used in the scripts are documented here.....

 ## python scripts

 For the naming of the data specifications have been made, which are defined in the scripts by "regular expressions" (regex).
 These defaults can be adjusted.
-The variables for this are defined in the scripts with "patter_".
+The variables for this are defined in the scripts with "pattern_".

 ### reference curve